 - Select to open Excel from there.

-- Each time you open Excel from the Start menu, a separate application window opens.
+- Each time you open it from the Start menu, a separate application opens.
 As such, you can now open multiple spreadsheets in each separate window.

-- Select one Excel spreadsheet window and click its Restore Down button.
+- Select one spreadsheet window and click its Restore Down button.

-- Then move the window to the far right or left side of desktop.
+- Then move it to the far right or left side of desktop.
 That snaps the window to one-half of the desktop as shown below.

 - Or you could drag a spreadsheet window to the top left, right or bottom corners of the desktop to arrange up to four spreadsheets as below.